HadasaK1/DROP-DEEP/README.md

 1. The first step is to create the plink bed, bim, fam files, filter the samples and the SNPs according to your pre-processing parameters.
 Splite here your bed files to training and test files in order to train your NN.

 2. Create covariant matrix.
+   the covarient matrix has to be MinMax scaled. the two first columns has to be "FID' and "IID"

-3. If you have large data frame, you have to split your data to chanks, and to load each time around 1000 samples:
+4. If you have large data frame, you have to split your data to chanks, and to load each time around 1000 samples:

       python3 split_each_chr_to_chunks.py plink_file_name_no_suffix output_chancks_file_name

-4. Download the PCA transformers files from this link:
+5. Download the PCA transformers files from this link:

          https://drive.google.com/drive/folders/1oukhU_B4nM5kH9z2BxC81Kfn4kp05JAm?usp=drive_link

-5. Applay our PCA transformer on your data:
+6. Applay our PCA transformer on your data:

       python3 PCA_dimension_reduction.py chanks_file output_pca_file pca_transformer

-6. Scale the PCA data (MinMax scale):
+7. Scale the PCA data (MinMax scale):

       python3 scale_genes.py PCA_file_training_set PCA_file_test_set scaled_file_training_set scaled_file_test_set

-7. Join the 22 chromosomes to one cohort:
+8. Join the 22 chromosomes to one cohort:

       Python3 join_all_chr_after_dr.py PCA

-8. Validate that the samples in your phenotypes file are exactly the same in the features file.
+9. Validate that the samples in your phenotypes file are exactly the same in the features file.

-9. Run NN on the PCA features.
+10. Run NN on the PCA features.

       python3 NN.py
       python3 NN_for_binary_pheno.py